Curriculum Vitae Erik van Sebille

-- 2015 - present: Lecturer and faculty staff member at the at the Grantham Institute and the Department of Physics at Imperial College London.
+- 2017 - present: Associate Professor at the at the Institute for Marine and Atmospheric Research at Institute for Marine and Atmospheric Research, Department of Physics, Utrecht University in The Netherlands.
 Working on pathways and connections between ocean basins using Lagrangian trajectories, and their impact on climate.

 - 2005 - 2009: PhD student in the Physical Oceanography group at IMAU,

 supervised by Prof Peter Jan van Leeuwen and Prof Will de Ruijter.
 Resulted in a

 dissertation entitled Assessing Agulhas leakage, of which all six research chapters are published in peer-reviewed journals.

 Grants, Awards, Fellowships and Honours